jrroosevelt/VS2PCG/VS2PCG_glossary.md

 When a character transforms it means they are being replaced with a different character.
 Remove them from the game and put the new character into play in the same orientation (ready/exhausted) they were in.
 Move all counters and equipment from them onto the new character, apply any modifiers (such as Freeze) to the new character.

 # Uniqueness
+**You can only have one character with a specific name on your side at one time.** If you play a character with the same name as one that's already on your side, then you must KO the first one.
+If they both enter play simultaneously, then you must pick one to KO.
+If the second one ends up on your side through some special effect (e.g., Mind Controlling an enemy character), then you still must KO the first character.

+The only exception to all of this is your Main Character.
+You may never control a character with the same name as your Main Character.
+If an effect wou

 # Vampire